ARM-software/synchronization-benchmarks/benchmarks/lockhammer/README.rst

 ::
 build.relax_pause/lh_empty [args]

-processor affinity selection (pick one of either -t or -o):
+processor affinity selection (need at least one of -t or -o; permuted on each):
- -o | --pinning-order   n:[n:[n...]]          arbitrary CPU pinning order set, separated by comma, colon, or hard space
-                                              A separate measurement will be conducted for each -o pinorder set.
- -t | --num-threads           integer         number of worker threads to use -i | --interleave-pinning    integer         number of hwthreads per core to algorithmically distribute worker threads using -t
+ -o | --pinning-order   n,[n,[n...]]          a list of CPUs on which to run -t | --num-threads     threads[:interleave]  number of threads to use
-    1: per-core pinning/no SMT, 2: 2-way SMT pinning, 4: 4-way SMT pinning, etc.; these modes will override the existing scheduler processor affinity mask
-    0: enumerate CPUs from existing affinity mask
+        interleave = 0  Enumerate CPUs from the existing affinity mask (this is the default) interleave >= 1 algorithmically increment CPU number, e.g. -t 3:2 means CPU 0,2,4 Overrides processor affinity mask, or misplace on an offline CPU.
- -C | --cpuorder-file         filename        for -t/--num-threads, allocate by CPU by number in order from this text file
+ -C | --cpuorder-file         filename        for -t/--num-threads, allocate CPUs by number in the order in this text file

-lock durations (at least one of both critical and parallel duration must be specified, and will be permuted):
+lock durations (at least one of both critical and parallel duration must be specified; will be permuted):
  -c | --critical              duration[ns|in] critical duration measured in nanoseconds (use "ns" suffix) or instructions (use "in" suffix; default is "in" if omitted)
  -p | --parallel              duration[ns|in] parallel duration measured in nanoseconds (use "ns" suffix) or instructions (use "in" suffix; default is "in" if omitted)
 --cn| --critical-nanoseconds  nanoseconds     upon acquiring a lock, duration to hold the lock ("-c 1234ns" equivalent)